gshanemiller/rdpmc/README.md

 4. `cd build`
 5. `cmake ..; make`
 6. `sudo echo 2 > /sys/bus/event_source/devices/cpu/rdpmc`; see limitations
-7. `sudo ./perf.tsk`; see limitations for root motivation
+7. `sudo ./example/example.tsk`; see limitations for root motivation

 # Limitations
-1. Intel's PMU at least on the test HW can only track up to four to eight values per core at once depending on how you count.
-If you need more measurements you'll need to run the code once for each set of metrics
+1. Intel's PMU at least on the test HW can only track up to four to eight programmable values per core at once depending on how you count.
+Three fixed counter values are always available.
+If you need more measurements you'll need to run the code once for each set of metrics with a different set of configs
 2. You must run the code as root only because configuring the PMU is accomplished by opening and writing to device files `/dev/cpu/<cpu>/msr` which is root protected by default
 3. Prior to running the code you must run `echo 2 > /sys/bus/event_source/devices/cpu/rdpmc`.
 This allows `rdpmc` to run in user mode.
 Otherwise the code will segfault.
 Default value is `1` (kernel only).
 You only need to do this once.
-Again, this is to work around Linux defaults
+Again, this is to work around Linux defaults.
+A script is provided in the `scripts` subdir.
 4. This code makes no attempt to store counter values in an array for later retrieval, however, that's a glorified exercise in arrays
 5. There will be some noise: if counters 0 is setup first then counters 1,2,3 counter 0 will see some the work for those